Form CRS Conversation Starters

 1 Information specific to Betterment as an investment adviser is presented in bold italics.

-We offer a managed account, which means you give us discretionary authority over the account, which means we can buy and sell investments on your behalf when we determine it is appropriate to do so.
+We offer a managed account, which means you give us discretionary authority over the account, meaning we can buy and sell investments on your behalf when we determine it is appropriate to do so.
 We trade in response to your actions (such as asset allocation changes, deposits, or withdrawals), to rebalance your accounts, or to otherwise further your investment goals.
 Managed accounts are convenient—you don’t have to research investments, follow the market, or worry about any of the other actions listed above (although it always makes sense to review your account periodically to make sure the information you’ve provided us is accurate and up-to-date so that we’re providing relevant advice, to protect against fraud, as well as to ensure that the account continues to be appropriate for your needs).
 As a fiduciary, Betterment will act in your best interests at all times.
 You may benefit from our services if you want ongoing investment advice, a fiduciary to manage your investments, and/or someone to make investment decisions for you.

 The tradeoff for this ongoing advice and convenience is that you give up day-to-day control over the investments in the account.
 This includes the timing of each trade.
 If you are the type of investor who follows the market closely and wants to dictate the precise moment at which your assets are bought and sold, as well as which specific investments are traded, a managed account may not be the right option for you, and you may prefer to open a self-directed account at a broker-dealer.